-People always ask us, “How did the two of you come together?” and “What is the story behind PCRC?”
-Therefore, we decided to explain some of the reasons behind why we chose to do this work and how we ended up on this path together.
+People always ask us, “How did you two meet?” and “What is the story of PCRC?”
+So we decided to explain some of the reasons why we chose to do this job and how we ended up on this journey together.

 Velma’s Side of the Story

-Many people look back on the age of 16 and remember getting their driver’s license, falling in love for the first time, and going to high school dances and parties.
-When I look back at my life at 16, however, I am consumed with memories of war.
-I remember the faces of refugees escaping from eastern Bosnia, horrific stories about the rape of girls and women, bloody massacres of civilians, the sound mortar shots and gunfire, and the lack of food, water and electricity.
-These years became an instrumental part in shaping the person I am today and the journey I decided to take to help those who suffered in this war alongside me.
+Many people look back to when they were 16 and remember their first driver’s license, first loves, and high school dances and parties.
+When I look back to my life at 16, I am overwhelmed with memories of the War.
+I remember the faces of refugees fleeing eastern Bosnia, the horrific stories of girls and women being raped, the bloody massacres of civilians, the sounds of mortars and gunfire, and the lack of food, water, and electricity.
+Those years have become an instrumental part in shaping the person I am today and the journeys I have embarked on to help those who have suffered.

-I was especially inspired by Dr. Eric Markusen, a great scholar, educator, and most of all, friend.
-He believed in me when I didn’t even believe in myself, and because of him I was able to gain the confidence and strength I needed to pursue my dreams.
-For many years after I met Dr. Markusen, I had dreamed of someday establishing an organization that dealt with issues of sustainable peace and reconciliation in BiH.
-I also dreamed of doing something that instilled hope and optimism among the youth in this country and preserved the memories of war while building a better tomorrow.
-Currently, my country doesn’t instill the belief that you can do anything you put your mind and heart into, nor does it provide visible opportunities that members of the youth can pursue.
+I was especially inspired by Dr. Eric Markusen, a great scholar, educator, and most of all, a friend.
+He believed in me when I didn’t believe in myself and because of him I was able to gain the confidence and strength I needed to continue to follow my dreams.
+For many years after I met Dr. Markusen, I dreamt of founding an organization that would deal with issues of sustainable peace and reconciliation in Bosnia and Herzegovina (BiH).
+I also dreamt of doing something that would instill hope and optimism among the youth in this country and preserve memories of the War while at the same time building a better tomorrow.
+At the moment, my country does not know how to instill the belief that you can do anything you really dedicate your mind and heart to, nor does it provide visible opportunities for young people to pursue.

-Another part of my life that impacted me greatly was listening to thousands of testimonies from victims and witnesses during my work as a journalist.
-I saw how they were living, without any support or help, and I wanted to give them a voice.
-Through my work with the Institute for War and Peace Reporting, I learned how to be fair, balanced and objective.
-I never wanted to limit myself to listening to just one side of the story.
-I wanted to understand the different perspectives and experiences of all sides.
-I believe that every individual tragedy deserves to be respected no matter which side it is coming from.
+Another part of my life that has greatly influenced me is that, as a journalist, I have had the opportunity to listen to thousands of testimonies from victims and witnesses.
+I saw how they lived, without any support or help, and I wanted to give them a voice.
+Through my work with the Institute for War and Peace Reporting, I learned how to be honest, balanced, and objective.
+I never wanted to limit myself and listen to only one side of the story.
+I wanted to understand the different perspectives and experiences of all parties.
+I believe that every single tragedy deserves our respect no matter which side it comes from.

-Leslie arrived from Denver, Colorado in the summer of 2010 to participate in a study abroad program, which I designed and organized.
-While coordinating the program, I began getting to know her.
-She was so responsible and sensitive and her compassion and empathy for this country’s suffering moved me.
-She had an ability to connect with victims even though she didn’t speak our language.
-She had so much energy, motivation and passion for making a difference in people’s lives.
-On top of these qualities, she was able to analyze and approach the most difficult questions and topics with sensitivity and objectivity.
-The fact that she was willing to work with me voluntarily on so many different things proved to me that we can make this dream a reality.
+Leslie arrived from Denver, Colorado in the summer of 2010 to participate in an overseas study abroad program I designed and organized.
+While coordinating the program, I began to get to know her.
+She was so responsible and sensitive, and her empathy and compassion for the suffering of this country struck me very much.
+She had the ability to connect with victims, even though she does not speak our language.
+She had so much energy, motivation, and passion to change people’s lives.
+And the greatest of all qualities, she was able to analyze and approach the most difficult issues and topics with sensitivity and objectivity.
+The fact that she was willing to work with me and volunteer in so many different areas showed me that we could turn our dream into a reality.

-After she returned to the US, we continued our adventure through Skype writing projects, grant proposals, and developing strategies and plans for our new organization, which we had yet to give a name to.
-We worked almost every day for a year while Leslie was finishing her graduate degree and I was working full-time as a journalist, researcher, and movie producer.
-I remember one time when we worked through Skype for almost 19 hours straight.
+After Leslie’s return to the United States, we continued our adventure by writing projects and grants and developing strategies and plans for our new organization, which we had yet to name, via Skype.
+We worked almost every day for a year while Leslie was graduating from college and I was working full-time as a journalist, researcher, and film producer.
+I remember we once worked via Skype for almost 19 hours non-stop.
 I could call Leslie at any time of the day or night and she would answer.
 She was always there for me when I needed her.
 Why was it so important for me to meet Leslie?
-Because her optimistic approach to life and her ‘Yes we can!’ attitude is rare in this country and quite contagious.
-She believed in me 100 percent which gave me the push I needed to start creating the organization I had always dreamed of.
+Because her optimistic approach to life and her “Yes, we can!” attitude are rarely found in this country, and it is quite contagious.
+She believed in me 100% and that pushed me forward to start creating the organization I had always dreamed of.

 Leslie’s Side of the Story

-For as long as I can remember, I had a dream of venturing to Africa and, in 2007, I had the chance to travel to Nairobi, Kenya where I worked in the slums of Kibera and Matumba and was able to get involved in various development and peacebuilding projects.
-I was deeply touched by the people I encountered, especially the women and children I had the opportunity to work with.
-I was inspired by programs that aimed to provide children with the education and skills needed to lead them out of poverty and give them the chance to succeed in life outside the slums.
-I was also deeply affected and inspired by women who had been victims of war and poverty, many of whom had escaped to Kenya from Rwanda, Sudan, the Democratic Republic of the Congo and Somalia.
-These women had lost their husbands, children, and family members to unthinkable acts of violence and evil, but, in spite of experiencing such tragedy, trauma, and abuse, they were working to make new lives for themselves.
-It was in Kenya that people showed me the true resilience of the human condition and strength of the human soul.
-They gave me strength and helped me find my calling and passion.
-I knew then that I wanted to dedicate my life to those who were victims of circumstance and who, if given the opportunity, could rise above their circumstances and use it to do great things.
-When I returned home, I began focusing my efforts and education on helping those affected by war, genocide, and poverty.
-In following this path, I have acquired a great interest in countries where conflict transformation is needed and where reconciliation, post-conflict development, and peacebuilding processes are in progress.
-These interests eventually led me to BiH and to Velma.
+As far for myself, I had always dreamt about going to Africa.
+In 2007, I had the opportunity to travel to Nairobi, Kenya, where I worked in poorer parts of Kibera and Matumba and had the opportunity to get involved in various development and peacebuilding projects.
+I was deeply touched by the people I met, especially the women and children I had the opportunity to work with.
+I was inspired by programs that aimed to provide children with the education and skills they need to get out of poverty and allow them to succeed in life outside those poor neighborhoods.
+I was also deeply touched and inspired by women who were victims of war and poverty, many of whom fled to Kenya from Rwanda, Sudan, the Democratic Republic of the Congo, and Somalia.
+These women had lost their husbands, children, and family members through unimaginable violence and evil, but despite the tragedies, traumas, and abuses they had experienced, they were working to create a new life for themselves.
+In Kenya, people have shown me the true resilience of the human condition and the strength of the human soul.
+They gave me strength and helped me find a true calling and passion.
+I knew then that I wanted to dedicate my life to those who were victims of these kinds of circumstances and who, if given the opportunity to grow above those circumstances, would use it to do great things.
+When I returned home, I focused my efforts and education on helping those affected by war, genocide, and poverty.
+Following this path, I became interested in countries where conflict transformation is needed and where reconciliation, post-conflict development, and peacebuilding are underway.
+These interests eventually led me to BiH and Velma.

-When I met Velma in the summer of 2010, I immediately knew there was something special about her.
-There was something so powerful about her spirit, and I can only describe it as a bright light that draws in all those who surround her.
-She was so knowledgeable about the history of the region as well as the difficulties and challenges BiH was facing.
-She was working on so many meaningful projects, often for free, and I was able to see that her motivations were pure and her passion was driving her forward.
-She inspired me and I knew that she would change my life forever.
-We began to spend more and more time together, sometimes sitting for hours on end jotting down ideas and talking about the vision we had for peacebuilding and reconciliation in the region.
-We eventually got the chance to organize a conference that brought international and Bosnian students from throughout the country together to discuss the issues surrounding genocide and concentration camp detainment.
-Despite the fact that there was minimal financial and logistical support, the conference was a great success and Velma and I realized then that we were a great team.
-Even though we came from such different backgrounds and parts of the world, we shared a vision and a deep passion for our work which created an unbreakable bond between us.
+When I met Velma in the summer of 2010, I knew immediately that there was something special about her.
+There was something so powerful in her spirit and I can only describe it as a light that attracts all those around her.
+She had so much knowledge about the history of the region, as well as the difficulties and challenges facing BiH.
+She has worked on so many significant projects, often for free, and I could see that her motives were pure and that her passion was what drove her forward.
+She inspired me and I knew this would change my life forever.
+We started spending more and more time together, sometimes sitting together for hours, writing down plans and talking about ideas we had to build peace and reconciliation in the region.
+Eventually, we were given the opportunity to organize a conference that brought together international and Bosnian students across the country to discuss issues related to genocide and detention camps.
+Despite the minimal financial and logistical support, the conference was a great success and we then realized that we are a great team.
+Although we came from such different backgrounds and parts of the world, we shared a vision and a deep passion for our work that created an unbreakable bond between us.

-When I left Sarajevo, Velma and I continued to work daily.
-I couldn’t help but become completely committed to our seemingly crazy dreams and ideas for the future, and I made the decision to return to BiH permanently so that Velma and I could pursue our dream full-time.
-After a year of adjusting our lives to the 8-hour time difference between us and working solely through Skype and via e-mail, I finished my MA and set off to start my new life in Sarajevo.
-I knew it was a risk and that I would be giving up everything I was used to, but it has been the best decision of my life and we continue to grow stronger each day.
+When I left Sarajevo, Velma and I continued to work every day.
+I couldn’t help but become fully committed to our seemingly-crazy dreams and ideas for the future, so I decided to return to BiH permanently so that Velma and I could continue our dream full-time.
+After a year of adjusting our lives to the eight-hour time difference and working exclusively via Skype and e-mail, I received my master’s degree and started a new life in Sarajevo.
+I knew it was a risk to give up everything I was used to, but it was the best decision of my life, and we continue to grow stronger every day.